-If you would like to meet with a Learning Guide, please sign-up in advance for a 30-minute slot on Calendly.
-There are only two slots a day—except on Monday where there are four—so please ensure you show up to your meeting, or cancel in advance if you can no longer make it by referring to the cancellation link in your confirmation email.
+If you would like to meet with a Learning Guide, please sign-up in advance for a 30-minute slot on Calendly, or for two 30 minute slots if you need more help.
+There are only two slots a day— except on Monday where there are four—so please ensure you show up to your meeting, or cancel in advance if you can no longer make it by referring to the cancellation link in your confirmation email.
 If you are signing up as a group (with the intention of talking about a shared project or working on the same problem), please select “Add Guests” below the other Calendly details, and add the emails of all attendees.
 Finally, please send any documents that you want your Learning Guide to look over to their personal Quest emails, which can be found on the Calendly sign-up.

 Meetings will be conducted over Zoom.
 There will be no "drop-in" option; calls will only be for those that signed up for a time slot.
 You can find more details regarding Zoom once signing up for a slot on Calendly.